Taking Graduate Student Advocacy to Washington, D.C.

 Graduate school does not slow down at the midpoint of the semester – if anything, it sharpens.
 In this Voices of Rutgers-Camden reflection, Alexa Nichols writes straight into that tension with insight and calm.
 Now the newest member of the Graduate School team, a Rutgers-Camden alum, and a Criminal Justice MA student, Alexa captures the… continue reading

-Balancing Coursework, Research, and Career Goals
+Balancing Coursework, Research, & Career Goals

 In this episode of the Recording Rutgers Podcast, we’re joined by Gaylene Gordon, a Childhood Studies doctoral candidate and alum of the Criminal Justice MA program—affectionately known as the Writing Mechanic—joins us to share her insights on combining professional experience with research interests to carve a niche in the academic market.
 She tackles the pivotal… continue reading